vasilring/Inventory-Management-System/README.md

 Product 'Cream' with  Id: 6 was created
 ####################

-ShowInventoryStock, SkyLife
+ShowInventoryStock, Sky
-The inventory contains a total of 5 products, including 1 creams, 2 perfumes, and 2 lipsticks.
+The inventory contains a total of 6 products, including 2 creams, 2 perfumes, and 2 lipsticks.
 +----+----------------------------------+----------+--------+---------------+
 | ID | Product Name                     | Quantity | Price  | Product Value |
 +----+----------------------------------+----------+--------+---------------+